williamsjj/txriakidx/README.md

 	cd ./txriakidx
 	python setup.py install

+## Building libraries compatible with txRiakIdx's indexing scheme ##

+In the `compatibility_test` directory is a utility called `test.py`.
+It is designed for for anyone who would like to write their own Riak indexing library compatible with txRiakIdx's indexing scheme .
+It will validate your index output against the reference implementation.

+* `test.py --load` will build a reference set of indexes against the JSON dictionary in `test_record.json` (useful for seeing what the output should be).
+* `test.py --validate` will validate that the expected indexes exist for the contents of `test_record.json`.

 ## How the indexing works ##

 Indexes work by matching a key prefix and a bucket.
 For a key name like `order_12345` the key prefix would be `order`.
 We do this so you can target your indexes on individual types of keys even within a bucket.
 Every create, update or delete on a key that matches the bucket and key prefix triggers the indexes for that key to be created, updated or deleted respectively.